Art O'Connor: Early life

-He was born in 1888, the second son of Arthur O'Connor of Elm Hall, Celbridge, County Kildare (1834–1907) and his second wife Elizabeth (née Saul).
+He was born in 1888, the second son of Arthur O'Connor of Elm Hall, Celbridge, County Kildare (1834–1907) and his second wife Elizabeth.
 He was educated at Blackrock College, County Dublin.
 He obtained the dispensation which was at that time required by Catholics in order to study engineering at the then almost exclusively Protestant Trinity College Dublin, from which he duly graduated in 1911.

 Politics

-O'Connor was elected Sinn Féin MP for Kildare South at the 1918 general election.
+O'Connor was elected Sinn Féin MP for South Kildare at the 1918 general election.
 In January 1919 Sinn Féin MPs, who had been elected in the Westminster elections of 1918, refused to recognise the Parliament of the United Kingdom and instead assembled as a unicameral revolutionary parliament called Dáil Éireann.
 In the First Dáil, he was appointed Substitute Director of Agriculture during the absence of Robert Barton.

-In the Second Dáil he held the position of Minister of Agriculture from 26 August 1921 to 9 January 1922.
-O'Connor opposed the Anglo-Irish Treaty and joined the Republican side.
-In March 1926, O'Connor became titular President of the Republic when Éamon de Valera resigned.
-He later resigned the presidency in 1927.
-He lost his Dáil seat in the 1923 general election and failed to be elected as a Sinn Féin candidate in 1927.
+At the 1921 election, he was elected for Kildare–Wicklow and took his seat in the Second Dáil.
+He held the position of Minister of Agriculture from 26 August 1921 to 9 January 1922.
+O'Connor voted against the Anglo-Irish Treaty and joined the Republican side in the Irish Civil War.
+He lost his seat at the 1922 general election.
+He unsuccessfully contested the 1923 general election for the new constituency of Kildare and was also unsuccessful at the 1926 Leix–Offaly by-election.

-Later life
+In March 1926, Éamon de Valera resigned as titular President of the Irish Republic following his departure from Sinn Féin.
+O'Connor succeeded him to that nominal role.
+He unsuccessfully contested the June 1927 general election in Kildare.

+Legal career

-He retired from politics, returned to Trinity College Dublin to study law, after graduating in law he was called to the bar, subsequently appointed as senior counsel, eventually being appointed Circuit Judge for Cork city.
+He returned to Trinity College Dublin to study law.
+After graduating he was called to the bar, necessitating his recognition of the Irish Free State, and resignation as titular President of the Republic in 1927.
+He became as senior counsel in 1944.
+He was appointed as a judge of the Circuit Court for Cork city in 1947.

+Family life

 He never married and died suddenly at his family home, Elm Hall, in 1950, and is buried in Donacomper Cemetery, Celbridge.
 His brothers were also involved in the Irish Republican movement and his sister Fanny was a member of Cumann na mBan.
 His brother Daniel was the State Solicitor for Kildare.